ernstvanderlinden/vim-coldfusion/README.md

 ![core scope](readme-assets/img/coreScope.png)

->You can add your own custom scopes to the CustomScope group.
+>You can add your own custom scopes to the eozCustomScope group.

 ### Hash Surround
 Variables, functions and expressions surrounded by hashes.